 Can service dogs help patients with Lyme disease and other chronic illnesses?

 Patients with all types of illnesses and disabilities, from cancer to autoimmune diseases to fibromyalgia, have reported great comfort in having a service dog at their side.
-In fact, some Lyme disease patients have reported the benefits of having a service dog, as well.
 In a recent article, Rodriguez and colleagues examined how effective a service dog can be in improving the lives of patients suffering from physical disabilities or chronic illness.¹

 Service dogs, the authors explain, can assist people with functional physical disabilities, such as the visually impaired or individuals who require diabetic or epileptic monitoring.
 “Mobility service dogs can assist those with physical disabilities by performing tasks such as retrieving dropped items, opening doors, or pulling a wheelchair,” writes Rodriguez.

 In addition, service dogs may be helpful for an owner’s psychosocial health and quality of life.
 “Since receiving a service dog, [individuals] require less assistance from others, have more confidence and self-esteem, and are more able to participate in social activities.”